All products on this page have been selected by our editorial team, however we may make commission on some products.

-"Lots of people have hooded eyelids – be it down to genetics or your age.
-It happens when the socket or skin underneath your brow bone is in excess.
-The easiest way to know if you have them is by taking a close look at your lids – if they look slightly hidden, or less visible, you’ve probably got hooded lids.
+"Lots of people have hooded eyelids – be it a result of genetics or age.
+It happens when the socket or skin underneath your brow bone is excessive.
+The easiest way to know if you have hooded eyes is by taking a close look at your lids – if they look slightly hidden, or less visible, you’ve probably got hooded lids.
 As we age, gravity tends to result in a tent-like effect anyway, so it’s more common than you think."

 Perfect Your Placement

-"Having hooded lids doesn’t mean you should avoid eye make-up altogether – it just means application is key.
+"Having hooded lids doesn’t mean you should avoid eye make-up altogether – it just means the correct application is even more important.
 The most flattering way to shape the eye is to start by carefully pushing back the skin.
-Then, take a very simple matte or cream eyeshadow – like MAC’s suits-all Cork shade – and apply it in a half moon shape from your inner upper lash line, up towards the socket and centre of your lids.
+Then, taking a very simple matte or cream eyeshadow – like MAC’s suits-all Cork shade – apply it in a half moon shape from your inner upper lash line, up towards the socket and centre of your lids.
 Blend this thoroughly, keeping the tone light underneath your brow.
 This will add the illusion of wideness and depth.
 You can go a bit above your natural socket, but not too high.
 It shouldn’t look made up – just simple.
 Keep any shadow you use two to three tones darker than your natural colouring for optimum results."

 Experiment With Colour

-"It’s worth noting that when you add darker colour, you make your features recede.
+"It’s worth knowing that when you add darker colour, your features recede.
 Conversely, a tone that’s lighter than your natural colouring will make something more dominant.
-Therefore, with hooded eyes especially, it’s important to play with the two, and blend for the best results.
-Opt for palettes, like Charlotte Tilbury’s cult ones, which allow you to mix and match easily for a softer, more diffused finish."
+Therefore, with hooded eyes especially, it’s important to play with the two, and blend them properly for the best results.
+Opt for multi-shadow palettes, like Charlotte Tilbury’s cult ones, which allow you to mix and match for a softer, more diffused finish."

 Forget Cut Creases